lincolnvirus/lincolnvirus.github.io/_posts/2017-10-30-IV_Annual_Charity_Fair_en.markdown

 layout: post

 title: We invite you to participate in the IV Annual Charity Fair.
-meta: The fair will be held at: Moscow, Michurinsky Prospect, 28, in SEI School No 37.
+meta: The fair will be held at：Moscow, Michurinsky Prospect, 28, in SEI School No 37.
 cover_img: 2017.10.30/IV_Annual_Charity_Fair.png
 cover_fit: contain